-Authored by Reporters Committee Staff Attorney Sarah Matthews, Legal Director Katie Townsend, and Legal Intern Victoria Moreno
+Authored by Reporters Committee Staff Attorney Sarah Matthews, Legal Director Katie Townsend, and Legal Interns Victoria Moreno and Maya Gandhi

 This guide aims to help fill this gap by providing a primer for journalists on common vetting principles to help them better assess the legal risks they may face when publishing an article or releasing a film and how to lower that risk.
 This guide does not replace the legal advice of an attorney.
 Journalists who have additional questions or need assistance finding a lawyer can contact the Reporters Committee’s hotline.